Leonidos67/tb/README.md

-# 🌟 Advanced MERN B2B Teams Project Management SaaS - *TeamSync*
+# 🌟 Advanced MERN B2B Teams Project Management SaaS - *TeachBoom*

 ## 🎥 Watch the Full Video on YouTube
 **[Subscribe to the Channel](https://tinyurl.com/subcribe-to-techwithEmma)** to stay updated with more exciting projects and tutorials!